priyadarshu/javascript-es6-modern-js-examples/README.md

 # javascript-es6-modern-js-examples
 This repository includes examples related to modern js - es6

-## Below are the topics and the files to be reffered. :computer: :book: :writing_hand:
+## Below are the topics and the files to be referred. :computer: :book: :writing_hand:

 [_Variables - let and const_ ](https://github.com/priyadarshu/javascript-es6-modern-js-examples/blob/main/variables.js)